Amber Riley Doesn’t Want To Be Asked About Lea Michele Accusations & Says They Haven’t Spoken In Years

 “She reached out to me, I responded to her.
 That’s where it ends for me,” Riley added.
 “I ain’t talked to that girl in two years.
 I have no hatred or ill-will on that end. … This is the first and last time I’m gonna say something.”

-Although Riley isn’t interested in speaking about her former co-star’s mishaps, she did express how her alleged comments made other Black actors feel.
+Although Riley isn’t interested in speaking about her former co-star’s mishaps, she did express how her alleged comments made other black actors feel.
 Riley said she received multiple direct messages from actors who’ve experienced similar issues with their white co-stars.
 Throughout her career, Riley said she’s had several injustices on set, including being told she was “expendable” while working on a project.